jalotra/Udaan-MovieTicket-Hackerearth/README.md

 ## Hackerearth-Udaan-Movie-Ticket

+### Problem Statement
+<b> You have to write the backend logic of a system that is used in Movie Theatres.
+The functionalities include : </b> <br /> <br />
+1. [ ADD SCREEN ] Say you have a screen empty and you want to allot this screen to a new movie. <br /> Params : <br />
+a) screen-name or the Name of the Screen.
+Example : "Avengers- Infinity War". <br />
+b) rows : Total rows in the Audi <br />
+c) cols : Total cols in the Audi<br />
+d) Aisle-Seats : Which seats are to be kept aisle.
+Example 5, 6 and 12, 13 are aisle seats in every row of the Audi. <br />

 ### Things to keep in mind
 1. Udaan asks the same questions for both Intern and FTE postions.